gvazdas/svencoop/README.md

 # RTV

-Slightly modified version originally made by MrOats.
+Slightly modified version of a script originally credited to MrOats.
 Fixed some bugs, added fvox countdown sounds.
-Votes may end prematurely if a threshold of players is met.
+Votes can end prematurely if a threshold of players is met.

 https://github.com/MrOats/AngelScript_SC_Plugins/blob/master/RockTheVote.as